The definitions below explains how the main statistics are measured by NeoLoad.

 The requests nested under a Web page can be executed either in parallel, or sequentially (see Web pages).

-Transaction duration is the time to execute all elements within a transaction.
-It includes response times of all nested resource, think time and pacing time.
+Transaction duration is the time to execute all elements within the transaction.
+It includes response times of all nested resources (including delays and excluding think times).

 The minimum and maximum response time statistics are measured for each request, page and transaction, and aggregated per time interval.